Cars

 was captured in 1973 by Edward Picken, who recalls watching

-the legendary combats between Cronnie and Smithy in the northern "bullrings" in
+the legendary battles between Cronnie and Smithy in the northern "bullrings" in

 of the Cronshaw 396 special

-and took a flawless photo of the (engine-less) car at Brafield
+it and took this crystal clear photo of the (engine-less) car at Brafield

 during the post-WF "World Masters" meeting.